I did an online search for “how to make a speech funny” for a couple of reasons:

 But there is some good news to be had with the information that I have provided…

-First of all, humans need not worry about being replaced in the realm of funny public speaking or stand-up comedy by programmed artificial intelligence any time soon.
+First of all, humans need not worry about being replaced in the realm of funny public speaking or stand-up comedy by any head on a stick programmed artificial intelligence any time soon.
 More importantly…